rackerlabs/rackspace-how-to/content/cloud-dns/create-a-reverse-dns-record.md

 the IP address of the server the domain is associated with.

 A reverse DNS lookup does the opposite.
 It establishes what domain is associated with the IP address.
-This is a useful setting to configure, and essential for customers who run an outgoing mail server on their Cloud Server.
+This is a useful setting to configure and is essential for customers who run an outgoing mail server on their Cloud Server.

 This article shows you how to add a reverse DNS record (also known